esp-rs/book/src/application-development/async.md

 ## Embassy

-[Embassy] is an asynchronous (async) framework designed specifically for embedded Rust development; it [embassy-executor] crate provides an `async/await` executor which executes a fixed number of tasks, statically allocated at startup, though more can be added later.
+[Embassy] is an asynchronous (async) framework designed specifically for embedded Rust development; its [embassy-executor] crate provides an `async/await` executor which executes a fixed number of tasks, statically allocated at startup, though more can be added later.
 For more information about `embassy` visit [Embassy book].

 ## RTIC